INCEXCL

 220 mm 245 mm

-A stair with kite winders will normally have a mixture of straight treads and winder treads, as shown in the digram below:
+A stair with kite winders will normally have a mixture of straight treads and winder treads, as shown in the diagram.

-To measure the individual going of the winder treads, this is done by measuring the arc around the tread which is created from the centre of the lower flight to the centre of the upper flight, this is the blue line as shown on the diagram above.
+To measure the individual going of the winder treads, this is done by measuring the arc around the tread which is created from the centre of the lower flight to the centre of the upper flight.
+This is the blue line as shown on the diagram opposite

-- The winder treads must all be equal to or greater than the straight treads
+The winder treads must all be equal to or greater than the straight treads and the going of all winder treads must be equal.

 This applies regardless of the number of kite winders within the winder box.